Eric Moreland: Toronto Raptors (2019)

 On March 14, 2019, Toronto Raptors announced that they had signed Moreland to a 10-day contract.
 Moreland later played with the Raptors the same day.
 On March 23, 2019, Moreland's 10-day contract with the Raptors was not renewed, but on April 9, 2019, the Raptors signed Moreland for the remainder of the season.
 Moreland won an NBA Championship with the Raptors when they defeated the two-time defending champion Golden State Warriors in 6 games during the 2019 NBA Finals.

 Shanxi Loongs (2019–2021)

 On October 21, 2019, Moreland was reported to have signed with the Shanxi Loongs.
 Moreland was activated on November 11 and made his debut on next day, contributing eight points, eleven rebounds and three assists in a 106–87 win over the Shanghai Sharks.

 He is on the Atlanta Hawks roster for the 2021 NBA summer league.

 Liaoning Flying Leopards (2021–2024)

 On November 27, 2021, he has signed with Liaoning Flying Leopards of the Chinese Basketball Association (CBA).

 On April 26, 2022, he won the CBA title with Liaoning Flying Leopards, and became the third basketball player, after Sun Yue and Mengke Bateer, to win both NBA and CBA titles.

-Guangdong Southern Tigers (2024–present)
+Guangdong Southern Tigers (2024–2025)

 On October 26, 2024, Moreland joined Guangdong Southern Tigers of the Chinese Basketball Association (CBA).

+Liaoning Flying Leopards (2025–present)

+On July 28, 2025, Moreland returned to Liaoning Flying Leopards.